mluckner/RSSI-Dataset-for-Indoor-Localization-Fingerprinting/README.md

 - *direction* orientation of the measurement device according to the building axis (0-3)
 - *timestamp* timestamp of the measurement
 - *AP_i* reading from the ith access points (NA for lack of signal)

+## Acknowledgement
+The LOKKOM project was supported by the National Centre for Research and Development, grant No PBS2/B3/24/2014, application No 208921.